mikeperry-tor/vanguards/README_SECURITY.md

 but they will not know which one it is.

-If they are interested in specific onion services, they can attempt to **confirm** that you are running one of them via a few different mechanisms:
+If they are interested in specific onion services, they can attempt to **confirm** that you are running one of these specific services via a few different mechanisms:

 1. Block your connection to Tor to see if any onion services they care about go down.
 2. Kill your TCP connections to see if any of their connections to that onion service close.